Sightings of a white crow are ruffling feathers in the Co Down countryside

 The unusual feathered friend has been causing a bit of a stir in a rural area just outside the town where it seems to be living quite happily among its normal colleagues but, according to The Royal Society for the Protection of Birds (RSPB), it is not likely to be an albino individual.

-The News Letter managed to get a few photos of the somewhat shy bird and after contacting the RSPB a spokesperson said the bird was in fact a Jackdaw.
+The Chronicle managed to get a photo of the somewhat shy bird and, after contacting the RSPB, a spokesperson said the bird was in fact a Jackdaw.

 "We do believe it is a Jackdaw and potentially one with plumage abnormality such as leucism or even progressive greying,” said the spokesperson.